pierrediedhiou/cybersecurity-journey/glossary.md

 - **Malware Infection** — An incident caused by malicious programs that damage a system, network or application.
 The most common type of security incident
+- **MSSP** — Managed Security Service Provider, a company that delivers outsourced security services to organizations that cannot build or maintain an internal SOC.
+Services typically include 24/7 monitoring, threat detection and incident response
 ## N
 - **NAT** — Network Address Translation, maps private IPs to a public IP
 - **Nmap** — Network scanning tool used to discover open ports and services